Gadolinium Based Contrast Agents: Gadolinium Deposition Disease

 In more detail, this situation can lead to Gadolinium Deposition Disease (GDD) in patients, which is a form of gadolinium toxicity and sometimes called, instead, Gadolinium Storage Condition.

-Symptoms of these gadolinium side effects can first appear anywhere from a few hours to several weeks after the MRI or MRA procedure when a GBCA injection was administered.
+Symptoms of these gadolinium side effects can first appear anywhere from a few hours to several weeks after the MRI, MRA , or CT Scan procedure when a GBCA injection was administered.
 Some of the more common symptoms reported by patients are:

 - Persistent headache